 - Ask to use a specific chopping board for your food preparation, as to not contaminate your cooking with animal products.

-If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies and some muffins, or offer to host a vegan taco or pizza night.
+If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies and some muffins, or offer to host a vegan taco or pizza night?
 After all, the best way to educate others about vegan food is by sharing your own delicious culinary creations.

 Undoubtedly, one of the best parts of going to university is the diverse range of exciting people you’ll meet along the way.
-Why not join your university’s vegan and vegetarian society (commonly known as VegSoc), you’ll meet like-minded individuals who might just become friends for life.
+Why not join your university’s vegan and vegetarian society (commonly known as VegSoc)?
+You’ll meet like-minded individuals who might just become friends for life.
 By getting in with a vegan and vegetarian society, you’ll also discover your university city’s hidden vegan menus, great café spots and become acquainted with the local vegan community.

-There’s so many exciting opportunities awaiting you, so go forth with confidence and begin your adventure into independence with confidence.
+There are so many exciting opportunities awaiting you, so go forth with confidence and begin your adventure into independence with confidence.